 Energy and Nutrient Content of Demerara Sugar:

-Demerara sugar can be used in so many ways in different dishes and drinks also.
+Demerara sugar can be used in so many ways in sweet and savory dishes, sauces, and drinks.
 Many bakers and chefs prefer it over other types of sugars for making cookies, shortbread, and cocktails, etc.

-- It can be used to make toffees and candies since it has a flavor resembling toffee.
+- It can be used to make toffees and candies since it has a toffee-like flavor.

-- It can be used as a replacement for granulated or light brown sugar in various sweet and savory dishes on the basis of color, depth of flavor as well as texture.
+- It can be used as a replacement for granulated or light brown sugar in various sweet and savory dishes based on color, depth of flavor as well as texture.